OpenTreeOfLife/reference-taxonomy/doc/method/results-discussion.md

   communicate 'taxon concept' to curators or whether curators would be able to make any sensible use of the information.

+* time required to build: 11 minutes 42 second real time (for OTT 2.11)

 ## File formats